vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 counts.

-Completion criteria: Our aim with collecting side-channel data is to provide comparisson between versions.
+Completion criteria: Our aim with collecting side-channel data is to provide comparison between versions.
 If, for instance, the test is sensitive to context switches how have context switches changed between versions and to what degree can we inject new telemetry into Vector to measure (and reduce) this behavior?
 While collecting information is useful the main result here will be tooling to